mis2n/DistantWhinnying/README.md

 	<li>Horses & Riders</li>
 </ol>
 <br>
-For example: A customer horse record can not exist if the associated customer record does not exist.
+For example: A horse record can not exist if the associated customer record does not exist.
 Also, A horse record can not exist if a pasture record does not exist.
 The reverse is true for deletions: A customer can not be deleted if an associated horse or rider record exists.
-Additionally, the database can not be destroyed (via the "Destroy Database" button) if records exist in the database.
+Additionally, the database can not be destroyed (via the "Destroy Database" button) if any records exist in the database.

 </p>